 Be ready to leave a scorched world of debt and relationships in your entrepreneurial life.
 Be very ready to liquidate, sequestrate, and start literally from zero without money, bank, debt, credibility, friends or family… only your experience.

 To stand up again after each total loss is as hard as starting to walk as a baby.
 You WILL need someone’s help much like a crutch to get up, a little bit at a time.

-What will I have to show for this ‘dark side event’?
+have to show for this ‘dark side event’?